ameeuw/DAD320_Wafersaw_Channel_Creator/readme.md

 **DAD wafersaw sequence creation tool**

 This software accompanies the works of my term paper, written in 2014 entitled: "Determination of the Influence of Nozzle Dimension as well as Electrical Control of a Microdroplet Generator on the Droplet Formation Process".
 The context of the thesis is a piezo-electrically driven micro-droplet generator.
-The semester thesis is written in German language and can be found in the root of this repository [DOWNLOAD](https://github.com/ameeuw/DAD320_Wafersaw_Channel_Creator/raw/master/2014_05_ST_Arne_Meeuw.pdf).
+The [semester thesis](https://github.com/ameeuw/DAD320_Wafersaw_Channel_Creator/raw/master/2014_05_ST_Arne_Meeuw.pdf "Download thesis") is written in German language and can be found in the root of this repository.
+The thesis is part of a publication for the [2014 ASME International Mechanical Engineering Congress and Exposition](http://proceedings.asmedigitalcollection.asme.org/proceeding.aspx?articleid=2205154 "Link to publication").
 The following German description is for the software only:

 ![Cutting Tool Screenshot](https://github.com/ameeuw/DAD320_Wafersaw_Channel_Creator/blob/master/screenshot.PNG?raw=true)